oddstream/gosol/README.md

 Fourth, there is a version in C that uses the Raylib game engine and uses Lua to script the game variants.
 The design was good, but has problems with scaling cards.

-Fifth, there is this version in Go, using the Ebiten game engine, with help from gg/fogleman.
+Fifth, there was this version in Go, using the Ebiten game engine, with help from gg/fogleman.
 The design is way better than the original attempt in Go, and allows the option for scripting games.

+Sixth, there was a complete rewrite in Lua + the LÖVE game engine.
+It replaced the second version, runs on Android/Linux/Windows, and is available in the Google Play Store.

 ## Acknowledgements